orphiclacuna/orphiclacuna/README.md

 I love to explore ideas and keep trying new things, gaining a new experience each time.

 - 🔭 I’m currently working on this page
-- 🌱 I’m currently learning Bootstrap and Blender
+- 🌱 I’m currently learning React and Blender
+- 👯 I’m looking to collaborate on full-stack projects
+- 💬 Ask me about UI and web designing
-- 👀 Looking forward to connect with people passionate about designing and magic behind it 🪄
+- 👀 Looking forward to connect with people passionate about the art designing and magic behind it 🪄
 - 🔗 You can reach me out at <a href="https://www.linkedin.com/in/anushka-bhakare"><img alt="Static Badge" src="https://img.shields.io/badge/LinkedIn-blue?logo=LinkedIn&logoColor=Blue"></a>
+- ⚡ Fun fact: I can design a website, listen to lo-fi beats, and push commits without missing a beat.

 ---